ghostbuster91/modern-terminals-slides/slide-1.md

 - Not a popular choice to manage your environment to that degree
 - No dependency resolution
+- Configuration written in bash

+---

+# problems with zplug

+- Not a popular choice to manage your environment to that degree
+- No dependency resolution
+- Configuration written in bash
 - Is it really reproducible?

 ---